xieweiAlex/English_Learning/words/2023/words-Jan.md

+Hopium: The metaphorical subtance that causes people to believe in a false hope.
+It is often paired up with copium.

+Opposed to copium, which represents the rationalization of the current situation, hopium represents the belief that the situation will someday improve.

+Shrapnel
+Saturnine

 According to new research from Consumer Reports, many dark chocolate bars contain **cadmium** and **lead**, two heavy metals that can be harmful to your overall health.

 We know what’s **stupid and lame**, what’s **low brow** or trash, what’s fake and what’s real, authentic and commercial.